 Is mediation right for your case?
 An experienced medical malpractice attorney is best suited to help you assess the pros and cons as they relate to your situation.
 In most cases, mediation will lead to a settlement offer.
 You and your attorney should weigh the offer against the risks of trial.

-Schochor, Federico and Staton help victims choose the best path for their case
+Schochor and Staton, P.A. help victims choose the best path for their case

-Schochor, Federico and Staton have provided Baltimore, Maryland and Washington D.C residents with over three decades of successful litigation in medical malpractices cases.
+Schochor and Staton, P.A. have provided Baltimore, Maryland and Washington D.C residents with over three decades of successful litigation in medical malpractices cases.
 If you believe you have been the victim of malpractice, call us today at 410-234-1000 to speak with a legal expert about the specifics of your case.
 Our team will assess your case’s strength and help you decide the best course of action to take.
 If litigation is warranted, our medical malpractice attorneys will fight for a fair settlement for your family.